-- Staff are skilled in making sure that children's well-being is a priority. - Your views are important and it is important that people listen to them and that you are satisfied with what happens. - In school, all staff are here to support you and your child.
-They will follow up any concerns and with the SENCo, will ensure that your views are taken into account and that any concerns are acted upon.
+- Staff are skilled in making sure that children's well-being is a priority. - Your views are important and it is important that people listen to them and that you are satisfied with what happens. - Again, we work in partnership with parents to ensure the wellbeing of all of our pupils, as well as the inclusion of our children with SEND. - In school, as well as support from staff, children have access to a variety of peer support e.g. buddies for our EYFS starters, wellbeing champions, sports leaders, house captains, school councillors etc.